United Nations Industrial Development Organization: Membership

-UNIDO is the one of the two UN specialized agencies where members are separated into groups while the other is IFAD.
+UNIDO is one of the two UN specialized agencies where members are separated into groups while the other is IFAD.
 UNIDO List B, is similar to IFAD List A – which comprises primarily developed countries, while the set of the rest of UNIDO members is similar to the set of the rest of IFAD members – which comprise primarily developing countries.

 The full lists are as follows: